rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

 * (Advanced) A boolean flag whether to added parent work items of those associated with a build
 * (Advanced) A comma-separated list of Work Item types that should be included in the output.
 * (Advanced) A comma-separated list of Work Item states that should be included in the output.
+* (Advanced) A boolean flag whether when running inside a release the WI/Commit for all builds are returned as a single list.
 * (Outputs) Optional: Name of the variable that markdown contents will be copied into for use in other tasks

 Using the settings for the output file shown above, the release notes will be created in the specified folder, and will probably need be copied by a task such as 'Publish Artifacts' to your final required location.